-The most significant bedrock mineral resource in the Township is the Tatlock marble deposit, quarried and processed near Perth.
+The most significant bedrock mineral resource in the Township is the Tatlock marble deposit, quarried by OMYA Canada Ltd. and processed at the company's plant in Perth.
 This is not technically an aggregate deposit, although the quarry operates under the Aggregate Resources Act.
 It is a world-class industrial mineral (calcium carbonate) deposit, significant for its high purity, brightness and whiteness from which a range of ground products are made for use in the paper, paint, and plastics industries.

 It should be noted that there has been past production of iron from several magnetite deposits and there is current exploration for gold in the Township.
 Iron mining falls under the policies of the Mining Act.
-There is potential for development of magnetite and other non-aggregate minerals on both Crown Land, through recording of mining claims, and on private land under the policies of the Mining Act."
+There is potential for development of magnetite and other non-aggregate minerals on both Crown

-39. Section 4.1, Mineral Aggregates, is hereby amended with the insertion of the phrase "mineral and" following the phrase "lands designated for".

-- 40. Section 4.1, Mineral Aggregates, is hereby amended by deleting the phrase ""identified as Mineral Resource Policy Area and". - 41.
-Section 4.1.1, Mineral Aggregates, Permitted Uses is hereby amended by deleting it in its entirety and replacing it with the following:

-"4.1.1 Permitted Uses
+- Land, through recording of mining claims, and on private land under the policies of the Mining Act." - 43.
+Section 4.1, Mineral Aggregates, is hereby amended with the insertion of the phrase "mineral and" following the phrase "lands designated for". - 44.
+Section 4.1, Mineral Aggregates, is hereby amended by deleting the phrase "identified as Mineral Resource Policy Area and". - 45.
+Section 4.1.1, Mineral Aggregates, Permitted Uses is hereby amended by deleting it in its entirety and replacing it with the following: - "4.1.1 Permitted Uses